holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 });
 ```

 A little side note: why all of those named variables?
-For a couple of reasons: naming things (to provide extended description), and also, if you were to use [property based testing](https://techblog.holidaycheck.com/post/2017/07/25/property-based-testing-in-javascript) here, it would be as easy as applying the input generator function instead of those numbers.
+For a couple of reasons: naming things (to provide an extended description), and also, if you were to use [property based testing](https://techblog.holidaycheck.com/post/2017/07/25/property-based-testing-in-javascript) here, it would be as easy as applying the input generator function instead of those numbers.
 Tests are also code—they should be easy to refactor.

-_"OK, but it's a simple game, thus simple rules and simple tests."_—you might say.
+“OK, but it’s a simple game, thus simple rules and simple tests.”—you might say.
 Well… yes, and no (see my story up above).
-Fair enough, let's take something that nobody knows, but you and your team—a part of the application you're developing, say, a form on a page.
+Fair enough, let’s take something that nobody knows, but you and your team—a part of the application you’re developing, say, a form on a page.
 Here is how it could work:

 > As a user when I click the submit button:
 >